Email contact: email@example.com

 The devices offered here are so comfortable that you may want to wear yours indefinitely.
 However, you must do your part to find what your correct ring sizes are by using inexpensive test rings.
 This is one of those times where you'll actually go faster by beginning slowly.

-The Contender is completely custom sized by you, but also offered are several, semi-customizeable chastity devices.
+The Contender is completely custom sized by you, but also offered are several, semi-customizable chastity devices.
 The line of less expensive chastity cages offer great choices for those new to male chastity, and for people testing metal devices prior to committing to a fully custom made device.

-Because the sensitivity of every man's genitals is different, I have no way of determining how well (or poorly) different parameter's will affect an individual.
+Because the sensitivity of every man's genitals is different, I have no way of determining how well (or poorly) different parameters will affect an individual.
 Mostly, such things can't be known until your body has had a chance to provide feedback.

 Wherever possible, general suggestions have been made to help choose things like gap and base ring shape.
 Once your body has had time to respond, adjustments may still be necessary to fine-tune a device for long term, comfortable wear.
 This wouldn't be the case if every man's body had the same amount and distribution of sensitive nerve endings in his genitalia.